eurolinux-enterprise-linux-sources/hwloc/src/tests/embedded/config/README.txt

-This file exists solely so that the config/ directory exists in git checkouts.
+This file exists solely so that the config/ directory exists in hg and git checkouts.